kekeedme/kekeedme.github.io/projects/Miscellaneous/expectationval.md

 $$

 In equation 6.1 we evaluated the hamiltonian on its eigenstate $\psi_n$ to obtain the energy $E_n$.
 Then we took advantage in 6.2 of the fact that $\phi_n^ *(t)\phi_n=1$, as we have [seen](SchrodingerEQ.md).
 Finally we used of the fact that the eigenstates are normalized, which means that the integral also evalulates to $1$.
 The result we obtain tells us (i) that if the system is prepared in the state $\psi_n$ then we are sure to measure energy $E_n$ and (ii) that the energy of stationary states are constant as we lose the time-dependence of the total wavefunction when we multiplied by the complex conjugate.
 To reiterate, if the system was in a superposition of states, we would only be able to report on the probability ( $|c_n|^2$ of measuring a particular $E_n$, since when in the superposition, the system does not have a definite energy.
+The average will would obtain upon performing multiple measurements would be the weighed average of the stationary state energies, weighed by the coefficients.

 ## Variance
 Since the experiment outcomes are expectaction values, we may want to determine the variance, $\sigma_\alpha^2$, associated with a given observable $\alpha$.
 The variance is given by: